 When – 25th December

-There are many other smaller festivals that happen in Goa, especially its villages.
+There are many other smaller festivals that happen in the state, especially its villages.
 We will keep updating this post as and when we discover a new festival in Goa.